High moments of the SHE in the clustering regimes: Introduction

 Let us compare \eqref{e.scaling} with two commonly-considered scaling regimes.
 First, $T_N=A/N^2$, with $A<\infty$ fixed and $N\to\infty$, corresponds to the Freidlin--Wentzell/weak-noise LDP for the KPZ equation.
 At the level of the attractive BPs, this is the diffusive regime, and the LDP is proven in \cite{dembo2016large} for a general class of rank-based diffusions that includes the attractive BPs.
 The LDP in \cite{dembo2016large} and the LDP proven here are very different in nature, as will be explained in Section~\ref{s.results.ldp}.
 Next, $N=1$ and $T\to\infty$ correspond to the hyperbolic scaling regime, in long time, of the KPZ equation, namely $\hh_T(t,x):=T^{-1}\hh(Tt,Tx)$.
 This is perhaps the most natural scaling regime in long time, while \eqref{e.scaling} allows us to probe any deviation much larger than those in the hyperbolic regime.
 For the hyperbolic scaling regime, since $N^2T=T\to\infty$, we also expect the clustering behaviors to happen.
 One may seek to generalize our approach to obtain the multipoint, positive-integer moment Lyapunov exponents in this regime.
+This has been achieved by \cite{lin2023multi}, based on exact formulas as well as ideas about the optimal clusters from Section~\ref{s.results.momentL} of this paper.